compgenomr/book/09-chip-seq-analysis.md

 **Genbank**, and **Ensembl**\index{Ensembl Genome Browser} databases represent stable resources, from which the annotation can be easily obtained.

-`AnnotationHub`\index{R Packages!\texttt{AnnotationHub}} is a Bioconductor -based online resource which contains a large number of experiments from various sources.
+`AnnotationHub`\index{R Packages!\texttt{AnnotationHub}} is a Bioconductor-based online resource which contains a large number of experiments from various sources.
 We will use the `AnnotationHub` to download the location of genes corresponding to the **hg38** genome.
 The hub is accessed in the following way: